Alex Toker, PhD

 Emily Cohen, PhD

-Emily Cohen her PhD from Yale University in the laboratory of Dan DiMaio.
+Emily Cohen obtained her PhD from Yale University in the laboratory of Dan DiMaio.
 Her current research in the Toker lab focuses on resistance mechanisms to cancer therapies and cancer stem cells, and on metabolic reprogramming in the tumor vasculature.
 Her research is supported by a T32 NHLBI training award.

 Renee Geck received her BS degree from the George Fox University, Oregon.
 Her research focuses on arginine metabolism and reprogramming in breast cancer.